Do I need a Visa?

 - Bank statement or evidence that you have sufficient funds to support yourself during your stay.
 The current minimum balance is €3,000 (or €1,500 if you are studying for only 1 semester).
 This minimum amount must be shown in an Irish bank account (NOTE: A US bank account will be accepted for US students staying for only one semester).
 The bank account must be in your own name.

 - Payment of €300.
 This can be paid by bank giro, which is issued to you at your local Garda station.
 You must then take this form to a bank and pay the fee and return it to the station.
-You may also pay by credit card or debit card (as long as the card is a 'chip and pin' card).
+You may also pay by credit card or debit card (as long as the card is a 'chip and pin' card); cash payments are not accepted.

 Visa required students